 What is Endpoint Management?

-Endpoint management tools use centralized management, reporting, compliance automation, and deployment automation, often within a cloud environment.
+Endpoint management tools use centralized management, reporting, compliance automation, and deployment automation within a cloud environment.

 Why do you need Endpoint Management?

 Maybe John Donne was far ahead of his time in A Valediction: Forbidding Mourning, and we can imply that the bond of love mimics a beautiful endpoint management solution.
 EPM is one system with multiple devices, always joined by a digital tether that maintains connection despite locational differentiation.

-How can Endpoint Management address Security Concerns?
+How can EPM address Security Concerns?

 Because 68% of successful breaches start at an endpoint, it is critical to enforce endpoint security as if your business depends on it.
 Endpoint risks include cyberattacks via phishing, DDoS (Distributed Denial of Service), ransomware, malware, and malicious social/mobile links.
 In addition, unpatched devices and systems are significant vulnerability risks to your core business processes.

 How can EPM Increase Visibility?

 Obtaining a complete view of all endpoints is one way of improving visibility and asset management.
 Endpoint management can often detect issues in real-time, while responding to threats in a timely manner.

 The ability to secure various devices and operating systems balances proactive and defensive strategies.
 When there is a single source of truth, there is greater visibility, and the employee experience will benefit tremendously from consistent oversight.

 Corporate-owned and managed systems can be deployed to a distributed workforce.
 As employees add personal devices to the mix—each one must be incorporated into the safety of the network using corporate-approved policies, software, and security measures through automated, cloud-based processes.